cmizumoto/small-projects/README.md

 1- Expanding Cards

+- Image gallery, expands the selected image, good for products displays.

 2- Progress Bar Steps

+- Used on forms or checkouts, showing the steps remaining to finish.

 3- Rotating Navigation

+- Experimental way to display your navigation bar, good for thematic websites.

 4- Expanding Search Bar

+- Cool little gadget for search bars, reveals a search bar when you click the magnifier icon.

 5- Blur Loadin Screen

+- Loading screen that reveals the image as it loads, manipulating the blur style.

 6- Scroll Animation

+- The good old scroll to show content.

 7- Split Lading Page

+- Nice landing page to display two products and redirect the user to them.

 8- Wave Letters Form

+- Not really necessary for a form, but it gives a cool wave effect to the letters, could be applied in other situations.

 9- Sound Board

+- Just a sound board, using HTML5 features to implement.

 10- Dad Jokes

+- Api call to fetch the dad jokes.

 11- Key Codes

+- Don't think it's necessary, but a way to check the keyboard events/keycode.

 12- FAQ Boxes

+- A standard content box that expands when clicked to show more information, good for FAQ.

+13- Choice Picker

+- Input your choices and we decide for you which one, randomly of course.